GSA/piv-guides/_networkconfig/11_all-agency-piv.md

 2. In the console tree, right-click _AD Domains and Trusts_ and then click _Properties_.
 3. On the _UPN Suffixes_ tab, type an alternative UPN suffix for the forest, and then click _Add_.

-## Trust Store:&nbsp;&nbsp;Import Agency-Specific PIV Issuer Certificates
+## Trust Store &mdash; Import Agency-Specific PIV Issuer Certificates

-Your agency will have to trust the issuer certificates for the other agencies.
-The agency specific PIV issuer certificates can be found in the Authority Information Access (AIA) link.
-You will find the link in the PIV Issuers table below.
-Once you download the .p7c file, you will find the issuer's public certificate.
+Your agency will have to trust the Issuer's certificates for the other agencies.
+The agency specific PIV issuer certificates can be found in the Authority Information Access (AIA) link given in the PIV Issuers table below.
+Once you download the .p7c file, you will find the Issuer's public certificate.
 You will also be able to retrieve the other certificates in the chain to COMMON using the AIA specified in those certificates.

 The agency specific PIV Issuer certificates can also be found in the [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){target="_blank"}_ website.
 You will find the certificate listed by agencies in the table 'Certificate Files Grouped by Type'.
 Once you locate the agency, you can download the certificates and the path to COMMON in p7b format.
 {target="_blank"}_.

 Import the certificates in the Windows [NTAuth Trust Store](https://piv.idmanagement.gov/networkconfig/trustedroots/){target="_blank"}_.

-## Account Linking:&nbsp;&nbsp;Other Agency Users
+## Account Linking &mdash; Other Agency Users

 When a user authenticates with another agency PIV/CAC card, the credential of that user may not match the account created in the Active Directory user setup in your agency.
 There are multiple ways to [link that PIV/CAC card](https://piv.idmanagement.gov/networkconfig/accounts/){target="_blank"} owner to the Active Directory account.

 ## List of PIV Issuers

-This table contains the information for U.S. Executive Branch Agencies and the Certification Authorities that are used for **PIV** credentials.
+This table contains the information for U.S. Executive Branch Agencies and the Certification Authorities that are used for _PIV/CAC_ credentials.

 OCSP and CRL endpoints are used to define configurations for the firewalls.
 You must allow access to these endpoints through the firewalls so this will work.